AreJohn/absenteeism/README.md

 campaign (e.g., Health & Wellness, Fashionistas).

-The key variables I’ll be focusing on for my analysis are:
+### The key variables I’ll be focusing on for my analysis are
 1. Impressions (Integer):
 o Represents the number of times an ad is shown to users.
 This is essential for calculating metrics like CTR (Click-Through Rate) and evaluating the